prp-e/micro-controller-design/chapter3.md

 |   |1    |1    |0    |1    |1    |1    |0    |0   |
 |1  |0    |1    |0    |1    |1    |0    |0    |1   |

 The carry is here normal, and every subtraction shall have one, now, we can do every subtraction with this method.
-The carry has a role now, we call it **Sing Flag** and when we want to design our final process core, we will consider a bit for this bit, too.
+The carry has a role now, we call it **Sign Flag** and when we want to design our final process core, we will consider a bit for this bit, too.
 In next chapter, we'll learn logical operations, which are very important in every computer.